cakephp/docs/en/orm/table-objects.rst

 When converting request data into entities, the ``newEntity`` and ``newEntities`` methods will handle both arrays of properties, as well as a list of ids at the ``_ids`` key.
-Using the ``_ids`` key makes it easy to build select box or checkbox based form controls for belongs to many associations.
+Using the ``_ids`` key makes it easy to build a select box or checkbox based form controls for belongs to many associations.
 See the :ref:`converting-request-data` section for more information.

 When saving belongsToMany associations, you have the choice between 2 saving
 strategies: